 Marooned on Martin Island

 Our fears about the wind didn’t materialise but we still went ahead with the plan the next day.
-A quick stop in the nearby outpost of Refuge Cove for water (which is NOT a very kayak friendly place I will add), we were well on our way to the Copelands.
+A quick stop at the nearby outpost of Refuge Cove for water (note – tricky to land in a kayak here), we were well on our way to the Copelands.
 Via some more fishing near Kinghorn of course.

 Another island paradise